-Notes to the Income and Expenditure Account
+Notes to the Collection Fund Account

-1. Collection Fund
+1. General

-The Collection Fund is an agent's statement that reflects the statutory obligation for billing authorities to maintain a separate Collection Fund.
-The statement shows the transactions of the billing authority in relation to the collection from taxpayers and distribution to local authorities and the Government of council tax and non-domestic rates(NDR).
+The Collection Fund statement reflects the statutory obligation for billing authorities to maintain a separate Collection Fund.
+The statement shows the transactions of the billing authority in relation to the collection from taxpayers and distribution to local authorities and the Government of council tax and non-domestic rates (NDR).
 The administrative costs associated with the collection process are charged to the General Fund.